Tim Hunt: Awards and honours

 In 2003, Hunt was made an honorary Fellow of the Royal Society of Edinburgh (HonFRSE).
 In 2006, he was awarded the Royal Society's Royal Medal, two of which are presented annually for "the most important contributions to the advancement of natural knowledge", in his case for "discovering a key aspect of cell cycle control, the protein cyclin which is a component of cyclin dependent kinases, demonstrating his ability to grasp the significance of the result outside his immediate sphere of interest".

 Hunt was knighted in the 2006 Birthday Honours for his service to science.

 Personal life

-Hunt is married to the immunologist Mary Collins, who is provost of the Okinawa Institute of Science and Technology in Japan.
+Hunt is married to the immunologist Mary Collins, who was provost of the Okinawa Institute of Science and Technology in Japan, and is Director of the Blizard Institute Queen Mary University of London.
 The couple have two daughters.